-- 1. You need EVIDENCE of "criminal or seriously anti-social behaviour."
+- 1. You need EVIDENCE of "crime or significant anti-social behaviour."
 Secret recording as a "fishing expedition" to gather evidence to support a suspicion of wrong-doing is not allowed. - 2.
-You have to show that an approach for open filming would fail or would not show the activity you wish to reveal. - 3.
+You have to show that an approach for open filming would fail. - 3.
 The camera must be attended and not just abandoned as a bugging device.

 The only way this will be allowed is if you have clear evidence of "serious crime."